-The Specializations Which Need It The Most
+Legal Malpractice Insurance: The Specializations Which Need It The Most

-- Nursing/medical students and more
+Nursing/medical students, and more

 Legal Institutes/Law Workers

 Many practicing lawyers and attorneys believe that legal malpractice insurance should not be mandatory in order to practice law.
-However, as explained in The Indiana Lawyer, states such as Idaho and Oregon require professionals to carry the policy to practice.
+However, as explained in The Indiana Lawyer, states such as Idaho and Oregon require professionals to carry the policy in order to practice.
 California and Washington are also actively considering implementing the law.
 Those in favor say that clients might not get relief if a lawyer fails to procure finances.

 Note: the average cost for legal attorneys for malpractice insurance is around $1,200 to $2,500 per year.
-However, the annual price can range between $3,000 to $10,000 if the attorney practices in a higher-risk area.
+However, the annual price can range between $3,000 to $10,000 if the attorney practices in a high-risk area.

 Every industry has its unique insurance needs.
 For educational institutes, safety is one of the top priorities.
 However, maintaining safety can be difficult amidst all the things that can go wrong.
 One of them being school shootings.